saciestudio/courses-intro-portfolio-analysis/scripts/chapter3_script.md

 In the exercises we will see how to estimate the vector of expected return and the covariance matrix, as well as examples of matrix multiplication in R to obtain estimates of the portfolio expected return and variance.

+# Video 3: The general case using matrix notation

+We have seen that the portfolio volatility is a non-linear function of the assets' volatilities and correlations.

+***

+We also saw that portfolio volatility has the property of subadditivity, meaning that the portfolio volatility is less than the weighted average of the component volatilities.

+Note that the function is also homogeneous of order one, meaning that if we multiply the portfolio weights with a positive constant, then also the portfolio volatility is multiplied with this constant.

+***

+An important remaining question is how much risk each of the assets caused in the portfolio.
+This is the question answered by the risk budgeting analysis.

+***

+It uses the property that the portfolio volatility equals the sum of the weights multiplied with the partial derivative of the portfolio volatility with respect to that weight.
+Such a term is called the component risk contribution.

+***

+When expressed in percentage of the total portfolio volatility, we have the percentage risk contribution of the asset.
+Of course, those percentage risk contribution add up to 1.

+***

+Let's put the theory in practice and compute the risk budget in the case of our asset allocation problem.